Riadhe/ARP_Assignment1/README.md

 - Installs `SIGINT` handler.
 - Forks internal processes (Blackboard, Dynamics, Generators).
 - Opens external terminals (konsole/xterm).
+- New: Registers its own PID for monitoring.

 #### **Shutdown Strategy**
 Upon receiving `SIGINT`, the main process sends SIGTERM to all child PIDs and unlinks (deletes) the pipes to ensure a clean exit.